Richard B. Kirchhoff Public Policy Internships

 Interested candidates

-Applications will be open late July 2023 for the Fall 2023 – Spring 2024 term.
+Applications will be open late Fall 2026.
 A link to the posting on our AFSP careers portal will be posted here while applications are open.
 For further inquiries, email [email protected].

 Additional advocacy opportunities